stephaniefay/pokemon-tcg/README.md

 # Pokemon TCG

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.8.
 I will probably use the [Pokemon TCG API](https://dev.pokemontcg.io/) to fetch the information needed.
-Also, I will be using [Firebase Storage](https://firebase.google.com/) as a database.
+Also, I will be using [Firebase](https://firebase.google.com/) as a database, and its storage as a recipient for the CSV files.

 The live version of this project can be accessed right [here](https://tcg-pkmn.web.app/public/collection).
 It is still a WIP.